rome/tools/packages/@romejs/cli-flags/Parser.test.md

  Global Flags ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

+  -generate-autocomplete <shell> Generate a shell autocomplete (values: fish|bash)

-  --help          show this help screen
+                          --help Show this help screen
                   --name <input> the name of the coolest person in the world

  Commands ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━